CORRIDA

 Yes.
 We will have a medical team on standby to help anyone who asks.

-You must not.
-Rests outside support bases require special care, such as getting out of the way, which are mostly used by cars.
+You shouldn’t.
+Rest, outside the AS, require special attention, such as getting out of the trails/roads, which are mostly used by cars.
 These breaks must be communicated to the organization.

 What do I need to participate?

-Have adequate physical condition and be prepared for the difficulties of the race.
-It is also necessary not to suffer from any health problems that limit the practice of ultra sports. endurance.
+Be in good physical condition and prepared for the difficulties of the race.
+It’s also necessary not to suffer from any health problems that limit the practice of ultra-endurance sports.

 Is GPS mandatory?